julsraemy/prezi/md/sts-ch-2023.md

 While the case-study research revealed the interconnections among the collections and publications activated by Schneemann’s contribution, these discrete iterations are sorted into different categories within a group of collection catalogs across institutions.

 For archives of nonstandard art objects such as net art or artists’ publishing (e.g., Schneemann’s work), the network model of LOD offers an opportunity to map out relations of embodied iterations that defy categorization (or canonization) and thus construct new, fuller and more nuanced histories around these materials.

+During community discussions, the sheer range of possible relations across editions, reinterpretations, serializations, or appropriations of publications proved challenging to describe completely within the structure of the LOD model.

 Rossenova & Di Franco (2022)